-\WAYM=Weighted Average Yield to Maturity
+\WAYM = Weighted Average Yield to Maturity

-Table 2 provides details regarding the 2020 and 2019 performance of Growth Income Investment portfolio.
+Table 2 provides details regarding the 2021 and 2020 performance of Growth Income Investment portfolio.
 The table provides a comparison of Market Growth and the Weighted Average Yield to Maturity (WAYM).
 The growth portfolio can be affected positively and negatively from market conditions.
-As you can see above, though the market was significantly impacted by the Covid-19 pandemic, by the end of 2020 the market did experience a modest increase.
+As you can see above, though the market was impacted by the COVID-19 pandemic, the market did experience an overall increase in 2021.

 The Market Growth above reflects investment value increases as of December 31st.
 As previously mentioned, a substantial portion of the invested funds will not generate income until maturity or sold, it is important to recognize these changes in value over the life of the investment.
 Realized and unrealized gains or losses are based on the difference between the cost (book) and market value (current market price) of securities at any point in time.
+In April 2021, upon review by the Investment Committee and with the assistance/advice of the County's Investment manager, the County liquidated one \$10M growth investment Principle Protected Note and reinvested both the principal and \$3M return into a new \$13M seven-year growth investment.